 The parents of these pupils choose British schools because they are keen for their children to master the English language, they understand the significance of extra-curricular activities as part of a wide education, and they know attending a British school may be the best way to gain admission to a British university.

 Some boarding and day schools have set up franchise schools abroad.
 While I was headmaster at Harrow we built schools in Thailand, Beijing and Hong Kong.
 These schools pay a fee to the British school which helps to keep down the fees paid by parents and can be used to fund transformational bursaries at the school.
 In return, the British school provides advice and monitors the franchise school in a way which guarantees standards.

-In 2020, average fee increases were 4.1 per cent.
-A total of 179,536 pupils now receive help with their fees to a value of over £1 billion, an increase of 5.5 per cent on the previous year.
+In 2021, average fee increases were 1.7 per cent.
+A total of 179,768 pupils now receive help with their fees, representing 35 percent of all pupils.
+The value of this help totals over £1.1 billion, an increase of 4.3 per cent on the previous year.